wolfaholic/SprintAppliedJavascript-Web19/README.md

 1. What is the DOM?

+A) The Document Object Model (DOM) is a programming interface for HTML and XML documents.
+It represents the page so that programs can change the document structure, style, and content.
+The DOM represents the document as nodes and objects.
+That way, programming languages can connect to the page.

+A Web page is a document.
+This document can be either displayed in the browser window or as the HTML source.
+But it is the same document in both cases.
+The Document Object Model (DOM) represents that same document so it can be manipulated.
+The DOM is an object-oriented representation of the web page, which can be modified with a scripting language such as JavaScript.

 2. What is an event?

+A) An event is when anything is happening within the Page.
+A page loading, a mouse being clicked, etc.

 3. What is an event listener?
+An event listener is a function that is designed to 'listen' or wait for an certain event to occur before enacting what it is supposed to do.

 4. Why would we convert a NodeList into an Array?

+A) We would convert a nodelist into an array so we can work with it.
+Nodelistss are not actually javascript api so we cannot work with them like we can arrays.
 5. What is a component?
+When you get repetitive code, components are resuable code that can be used to make your code dry.

+5. What is a component?
+A) Components are HTML, CSS & JS that come together to make reusable code for a website or application.

 ### Git Set up

-* [ ] Fork the project into your GitHub user account
+* [x] Fork the project into your GitHub user account
-* [ ] Clone the forked project into a directory on your machine
+* [x] Clone the forked project into a directory on your machine
-* [ ] Create a pull request before you start working on the project requirements.
+* [x] Create a pull request before you start working on the project requirements.
 You will continuously push your updates throughout the project.
-* [ ] You are now ready to build this project with your preferred IDE
+* [x] You are now ready to build this project with your preferred IDE

 ## Minimum Viable Product